-Parameter Description Setting Comment RNDTF Enables a random off-time generator, which 0 Disable. slightly modulates the off time t{OFF} using a random polynomial.
-1 Random modulation enable.
+Parameter Description Setting Comment RNDTF Enables a random off-time generator, which 0 Disable. slightly modulates the off-time t{OFF} using a 1 Random modulation random polynomial. enabled.

 10 Power MOSFET Stage

 The TMC262 provides gate drivers for two full-bridges using N- and P-channel power MOSFETs.
 The gate current for the MOSFETs can be adapted to influence the slew rate at the coil outputs.
 The main features of the stage are: